JerryWu96/3D_Face_Reconstrction/README.md

 The interactive UI was implemented using C++ QT.
 It deserves some refinements when I have time.

-The model viewer UI, with sliders you could adjust the model angles from any degree!
+Following is the model viewer UI, and you could adjust the model angles with sliders or drag with your mouse to adjust the pose of the model generated!
 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/obj_model_viewer_2.jpeg"></img>

 ## Dependencies